Casco Viejo & the Cathedral

 There was a camp of sorts there, but as it turned out, there was also the Michelin-listed restaurant, and we were able to get a table.
 The dining room was upstairs, with a view of the Mundaka estuary.
 Sandbars form here, creating rapids for kayakers when the tide goes out.

-I don't recall what we eat, but I am sure it was very good.
+I don't recall what we ate, but I am sure it was very good.
 I do remember having to stop myself from eating more of their bread.

 We didn't try to find any surfers in Mundaka, but pressed on to our next site, the Gaztelugatxeko island in the Bay of Biscay.
 The island actually is connected by a stone causeway, but you have to hike down to the water and then climb back up to get there.